guyellis/http-status-check/README.md

 * email out adapter - An out adapter that emails the results to an email recipient.
 * twilio out adapter - An out adapter that sends the results via twilio.
 * mongo in adapter - An in adapter that reads the input from a MongoDB.
+* onPageText - An optional array of strings in the config json file against each site.
+Check the returned HTML from each request against the collection of strings and fail if not found.
+(Questions: Should be case insensitive?
+Should be able to specify case sensitivity?)